Dsakkos/dsakkos/README.md

 # Hi there, my name's Dimitri

-I am a Graduate Student of Coding Dojo Coding Boot Camp | Full Stack Developer.
+I am a Graduate Student of Coding Dojo Coding Bootcamp | Full Stack Developer.
 I like to build apps and other fun projects in JavaScript and Python to keep up my coding skills.

 Try Out my JS_BackGround_Generator (https://dsakkos.github.io/JS_BackGround_Generator/)